 Every business owner likes to have their website being on the top of the page and it takes a lot to get the result showing up there.
-To make things easier, there are always things that could be done which would help increase your brand awareness and Technical SEO is one of them.
+To make things easier, there are always things that could be done which would help increase your brand awareness and Technical SEO services is one of them.
 Technical SEO refers to improving technical aspects of any website that needs to have a better page rank across search engines.
 One of the main pillar of technical SEO is enabling your website to load faster, be understandable and easier to crawl by search engines.
-To understand this better, here are few points that will elaborate on what all Technical SEO primarily contains and how it’s beneficial for your website.
+To understand this better, here are few points that will elaborate on what all Technical SEO services primarily contains and how it’s beneficial for your website.

 Fast Loading website

 There are millions of websites that are waiting to be shown up when someone searches.
 If you have a slow loading website, you can forget seeing good traffic on your page.
 Your website that is shown as part of someone’s search results will go further down and onto other pages.
 Consult your developer and find out ways to optimize your website speed wise for faster loading.
 Ideally, a website should load within the first 3 seconds.

 Your website has Crawlable pages